-The Centers for Disease Control and Prevention (CDC) is recommends that individuals wear non-medical-grade, cloth face coverings in public settings where it may be difficult to maintain social distancing, such as grocery stores.
+The Centers for Disease Control and Prevention (CDC) recommends that individuals wear non-medical-grade, cloth face coverings in public settings where it may be difficult to maintain social distancing, such as grocery stores.
 This recommendation is based on evidence that individuals may be at their most contagious in the 48–72 hours before symptoms are noticeable.
-In addition, it is now estimated that up to 25 percent of infected individuals remain asymptomatic and may unwittingly infect others.
+In addition, it is now estimated that a large percentage of infected individuals remain asymptomatic and may unwittingly infect others.
 If everyone wears masks, this might help prevent those who are unknowingly infected from spreading the illness.

-However, the CDC emphasizes, they are not recommending that individuals purchase surgical masks or N-95 respirators that are desperately needed for frontline healthcare workers.
+However, the CDC emphasizes, they do not recommend that individuals purchase N95 respirators that are desperately needed for frontline healthcare workers.
 Rather, the CDC recommends making your own.
 You can sew a mask or use a 3D printer; the links below are a good place to start, but lots of other patterns and how-to videos are just a web search away.
-This video, for example, shows you how to create a no-sew face covering using a T-shirt or face towel and a couple of rubber bands or elastic hair ties.

 Do-it-yourself face masks